-The Orange County Department of Education (OCDE) will provide training, materials, and resources for student leadership groups to implement a mental health awareness campaign.
-Using a Project Based Learning model, student groups will develop and implement school-wide activities designed to increase awareness about suicide prevention, reduce mental health stigma, and promote school and community resources.
+The Orange County Department of Education (OCDE) will provide training, materials, and resources for student leadership groups to implement a multifaceted mental health awareness campaign.
+Using a project-based learning model, student groups will develop and implement activities designed to increase awareness about suicide prevention, reduce mental health stigma, and promote school and community resources.
 The activities will be designed in partnership with school staff and target students, staff, and parents.

-Middle and high school leadership classes and clubs are invited to implement a peer-led campaign focused on raising awareness about suicide prevention, reducing mental health stigma, and promoting school and community resources.
+Middle and high school leadership classes and clubs are invited to implement a multifaceted peer-led campaign focused on raising awareness about suicide prevention, reducing mental health stigma, and promoting school and community resources.
 Campaign activities will target students, staff and parents.
 All Orange County public, private, and charter schools are eligible to apply.
-Participating schools will be provided with materials and resources, online/virtual programs, training and ongoing technical assistance, and a $1,000 advisor incentive.
+Participating schools will be provided with materials and resources, training, activity development support, and a $1,200 advisor incentive.

-The school administration and/or counseling team must be involved to provide guidance and follow-up support as needed.
+The school counseling and/or administration team must be involved to provide guidance and follow-up support as needed.
 An email or letter of support from a school counselor or a school/district mental health specialist is required with the application.

-School administration should support the campaign evaluation, which will include surveying peer leaders and a sample of students, parents/caregivers, and staff who participate in the activities.
+School Administration should support the campaign evaluation, which will include surveying peer leaders and a sample of students, parents/caregivers, and staff who participated in the activities.

 A workshop for peer leaders to provide foundational knowledge of mental health issues affecting students.

-Ongoing support to help guide and develop the campaign using a Project Based Learning model: identify the issue, identify strategies, create a plan/schedule, monitor progress, assess the outcome, and evaluate the experience.
+Ongoing support to help guide and develop the campaign using a Project-Based Learning model.

-Materials and resources to support the campaign.
-Examples include t-shirts, promotional items with campaign messages (pens, pop sockets, water bottles, etc.), refreshments, poster paper/markers, guest speakers.
+Materials and resources to support the campaign, including t-shirts, promotional items with campaign messages (e.g. stress balls, pop sockets, journals), refreshments, posters and markers.

-Advisor incentive of up to $1,000 to ensure all campaign and reporting requirements are met (a contract to pay the incentive will be established with the district).
+Advisor incentive of up to $1,200 when all campaign and reporting requirements are met (a contract to pay the incentive will be established with the district).